-On the eve of the Great War, the population of Łódź approximated half a million, and its multi-ethnic, multi-religious, multilingual and multicultural character was undimmed.
-This hybridization increased towards 1915 with the immigration and acculturation of "Poles of Mosaic faith", Polish Evangelists, German Catholics and Russian Jews (so called "Litvaks").
-Traditional, cohesive society collapsed amid the rise of exclusionary Polish, Jewish, and German nationalism.
-The national principle became one of vision and division, one that helped to reimagine a changing urban society, together with the boundaries and characteristics of the region and the political domain, and the principle that demanded its reorganization.
+On the eve of the Great War, the population of Łódź approximated half a million, and its multi-ethnic, multi-religious, multilingual, and multicultural character was undimmed.
+Approaching 1915, Due to immigration and acculturation, hybridization increased, with "Poles of Mosaic faith", Polish Evangelists, German Catholics, Russian Jews (so called "Litvaks"), etc. Traditional, cohesive society collapsed amid the rise of exclusionary Polish, Jewish, and German nationalism.
+National principle became one of vision and division, a category that helped to reimagining the changing urban society, boundaries and characteristics of a region, the political domain and the principle that demanded its reorganization.
 By the turn of the century, and especially during the decade preceding the Great War, relations between ethnic groups were strained.
 The Polish national movement grew more organized, aggressive, and overtly antagonistic to Jews.
-In

-Bartal, Israel: "Mi-Du-Leshoniut Mesoratit le-Had-Leshoniut Leumit", Shvut 15, 1992, pp. 183-194; Even-Zohar, Itamar: "Aspects of the Hebrew-Yiddish Polysystem.
-A Case of a Multilingual Polysystem", Poetics Today 11, 1990, pp. 121-130.
+As for the Jewish national movement (in all its variants, from the workers' Bund and Poalei of a Multilingual Polysystem".
+Poetics Today 11, 1990, pp. 121-130.
 Shmeruk refered to this aspect of Jewish life in interwar Poland and emphasized the connections between the different languages in this multilingual polysystem.
 Shmeruk, Chone: "Hebrew-Yiddish-Polish.
 A Trilingual Jewish Culture".
 In: Gutman, Yisrael et al. (eds.): The Jews of Poland between Two World Wars.
 University Press of New England: Hanover/London, 1989, pp. 285-311.
-See also Batsheva Ben-Amos' insightful analysis of the multilingual diary of a young man from the Łódź ghetto, probably born immediately after the end of World War I: Ben-Amos, Batsheva: "A Multilingual Diary from the Ghetto", Galed 19, 2004, pp. 51-74.
-The bilingualism so widespread in Jewish life was present in some measure also in non-Jewish society, cf. Radziszewska, Krystyna/ Woźniak, Krzysztof (eds.): Pod Jednym dachem.
+See also Batsheva Ben-Amos' insightful analysis of the multilingual diary of a young man from the Łódź ghetto, probably born immediately after the end of World War I: Ben-Amos, Batsheva: "A Multilingual Diary from the Ghetto".
+Galed 19, 2004, pp. 51-74.
+The bilingualism so widespread in Jewish life was present in some measure also in non-Jewish society, see Radziszewska, Krystyna/ Woźniak, and Krzysztof (eds.): Pod Jednym dachem.
 Niemcy oraz ich polscy i żydowscy sąsiedzi w Łodzi w XIX i XX wieku/Unter einem Dach.
-Die Deutschen und ihre polnischen und jüdischen Nachbarn in Łódź im 19. und 20.
-Jahrhundert, Literatura: Łódź 2000, pp. 127, 138.
-On social interaction between Jews and non-Jews in nineteenth-century Łódź, cf. Guesnet, François: Lodzer Juden im 19.
+Die Deutschen und ihre polnischen und jüdischen Nachbarn in Lodz im 19. und 20.
+Jahrhundert, Literatura: Łódź, 2000, pp. 127, 138.
+On social interaction between Jews and non-Jews in nineteenth-century Łódź, see: Guesnet, François: Lodzer Juden im 19.
 Jahrhundert.
-Ihr Ort in einer multikulturellen Stadtgesellschaft, Simon-Dubnow-Institut für Jüdische Geschichte und Kultur: Leipzig 1997.
+Ihr Ort in einer multikulturellen Stadtgesellschaft, Simon-Dubnow-Institut für Jüdische Geschichte und Kultur: Leipzig, 1997.

-Janczak, Julian: op. cit., p.
-49. Almost 6% of all Protestants (i.e., more than 3,000 persons) claimed Polish as their mother tongue; 8% of all Catholics (13,000) claimed German.
-Janczak, Julian: "The National Structure of the Population in Łódź", 1991, p.
-22. See also: Budziarek, Marek: "Konfessionelle Koexistenz in Łódź im 19. und 20.
+4 Janczak, "Struktura Narodowościowa Łodzi", 1991, p.
+49. Almost 6% of all Protestants (i.e., more than 3 000 persons) claimed Polish as their mother tongue; 8% of all Catholics (13,000) claimed German.
+Janczak, "The National Structure of the Population in Łódź", 1991, p.
+22. See also: Budziarek, Marek: "Konfessionelle Koexistenz in Lodz im 19. und 20.
 Jahrhundert".
-In: Hensel, Jürgen (ed.): Polen, Deutsche und Juden in Łódź 182-1939, eine schwierige Nachbarschaft.
-Fibre: Osnabrück 1999, pp. 269-282, especially 270-272.
+In: Jürgen Hensel, Jürgen (ed.): Polen, Deutsche und Juden in Lodz 182-1939, eine schwierige Nachbarschaft.
+Fibre: Osnabrück, 1999, pp. 269-282, especially 270-272.
+Tzion to the Zionists progressively enamored of autonomist ideas), which was more and more in evidence, its clear, firm demands were impossible to ignore5.